-The major is offered both as a Bachelor of Science and a Bachelor of Arts degree.
+The major is offered as a Bachelor of Arts degree.
 Courses are available in the major areas of the history of Western thought from ancient and medieval philosophy to classical modern philosophy, contemporary continental philosophy and contemporary analytic philosophy.

 Also offered are courses in the philosophy of art, ethical theory, applied ethics, logic and political philosophy, as well as periodic interdisciplinary courses with the sciences, social sciences and the humanities.
 The philosophy department also encourages majors to arrange independent study projects in a specific area of interest.